MarvellEmbeddedProcessors/odm_pf_driver/README.rst

 Using config file to update the arguments in the service
 --------------------------------------------------------

-The `odm_pf_driver.cfg` file can be updated with the new values for UUID, eng_sel and num_vfs.
+The `odm_pf_driver.cfg` file is used to pass some command line arguments to the PF driver.
+After any change in the config file, to reflect the changes, the daemone need to be reloaded.

-The location of file will be: /etc/odm_pf_driver.cfg
+The location of file will be: /etc/odm_pf_driver.cfg.

-After updating the `odm_pf_driver.cfg` file, run the following commands:
+Run the following commands to reload the daemon:

 .. code-block:: shell